unnamed44/TDM/README.md

    [tera data](https://github.com/neowutran/TeraDpsMeterData )

-   Put class icons and monsters under the html folder like below
+   Find class-icons and monsters from above then put under the html folder like below

    html/class-icons